speer987/the-book-nook/README.md

 # Welcome to The Book Nook!

+Here is a link to the app: https://the-book-nook-5c098.web.app

 This is a fully functional app I made for people who like to read.
 There are several features that are available to users, with the sole focus of the app being a platform where people can save their favorite books to a bookshelf after searching for and exploring books.

 These are the technologies that I used: